Skip to main content

 Policies

 Another way to communicate diversity and inclusion messages is to ensure they run through your organisational policies and procedures.
-EW Group suggest 10 policies that your organisation should consider, in order to effectively address diversity and inclusion (Wilson, no date).
+Nayika (2025) suggests 10 policies that your organisation should prioritise, in order to effectively address diversity and inclusion.
 These are:

-Other organisations have chosen to formulate policy on specific discrimination characteristics, for example:
+Many organisations choose to formulate policy on specific discrimination characteristics, for example:

 The Creative Equity Toolkit, run by Diversity Arts Australia and the British Council, offers numerous links to relevant resources in its section on developing an anti-racism policy.
 Although there is an arts sector bias, examples of action plans and anti-racism initiatives should be useful to all.
 See Further reading for the link.